Litigation Tracker

 Government Accountability Project v.
 Office of Personnel Management, Case No. 1:25-cv-00347 (D.D.C.).
 Filed on February 6, 2025.

-Fork-in-the-Road Deferred Resignation Offer
+Fork-in-the-Road Deferred Resignation Offer.

 An action is pending in federal district court challenging the so-called “Fork in the Road” offer of “deferred resignation.”
 The offer, sent to nearly all federal employees, gave employees the option to receive compensation until September 30, 2025, if they resigned by February 6, 2025.
 The unions argue that the program violates federal laws and the Constitution.
 The unions ask the court to declare the program unlawful, void the program, and immediately and permanently suspend the February 6 deadline.
 The court initially suspended the deadline, but later lifted the suspension and denied the unions’ requests for a preliminary injunction.